 Leaving a pool buster running for hours on end could potentially lead to disaster, but that’s not the case with the Zodiac Polaris PB4-60.
 Seeing as how this is a Polaris product, there’s very little doubt that the PB4-60 cannot withstand long-term use before shutting down totally.

 Many of its customers have commended this booster pump for its ability to work for upwards of 8 hours per day.
-For the average pool, that’s more than enough time to thoroughly clean your pool’s base and sides.
+For the average pool, that’s more than enough time to clean your pool’s base and sides.

 Zodiac PB4-60 vs. Pentair 340036